-1.4.1 API
+1.4.
+Functional Requirements

-- 1.4.1.1 The API shall expose the Smart Contract functions to Web Requests from the User Interface and/or Devices. - 1.4.1.2 The API calls shall be authenticated to the Blockchain Node System. - 1.4.1.3 Requests to the API shall require authentication. - 1.4.1.4 When the Blockchain network is down the API shall return an appropriate error code indicating the loss of the Blockchain Network. - 1.4.2 Blockchain Network - 1.4.2.1 The Blockchain Network shall consist of at least five nodes for transaction consensus. - 1.4.2.2 The Blockchain Network shall consist of multiple nodes to act as orderers. - 1.4.3 Smart Contract Layer - 1.4.3.1 The Smart Contracts shall implement the blockchain functions to read, update, delete, and query data stored on the ledger. - 1.4.3.2 Users that are assigned to a channel are the only users allowed to utilize the Smart Contracts functions made available to that channel - 1.4.3.3 Each Smart Contract shall define more than one endorsing node for consensus. - 1.4.4 User Interface - 1.4.4.1 The User Interface shall be rendered in a modern web browser. - 1.4.4.2 If a user has the authority to request specific measurements and/or metrics and does so via the User Interface, then the User Interface shall display those requested measurements and/or metrics. - 1.4.4.3 If a user has the authority to issue specific operator commands, then User Interface shall provide the ability to issue those specific operator commands to the ledger. - 1.4.4.4 Given the API is down the User Interface shall remain functional. - 1.4.4.5 A user shall be able to view the results of metrics and measurements they had previously requested. - 1.4.5 Operational Environment - 1.4.5.1 The blockchain network shall run on a Linux-based virtual machine provided by PowerCyber resources. - 1.4.5.2 The API shall run on a Linux-based virtual machine provided by PowerCyber resources.
+- 1.4.1.
+API - 1.4.1.1.
+The API shall expose the Smart Contract functions to Web Requests from the User Interface and/or Devices. - 1.4.1.2.
+The API calls shall be authenticated to the Blockchain Node System. - 1.4.1.3.
+Requests to the API shall require authentication. - 1.4.1.4.
+When the Blockchain network is down the API shall return an appropriate error code indicating the loss of the Blockchain Network. - 1.4.2.
+Blockchain Network - 1.4.2.1.
+The Blockchain Network shall consist of at least five nodes for transaction consensus. - 1.4.2.2.
+The Blockchain Network shall consist of multiple nodes to act as orderers. - 1.4.3.
+Smart Contract Layer - 1.4.3.1.
+The Smart Contracts shall implement the blockchain functions to read, update, delete, and query data stored on the ledger. - 1.4.3.2.
+Users that are assigned to a channel are the only users allowed to utilize the Smart Contracts functions made available to that channel - 1.4.3.3.
+Each Smart Contract shall define more than one endorsing node for consensus. - 1.4.4.
+User Interface - 1.4.4.1.
+The User Interface shall be rendered in a modern web browser. - 1.4.4.2.
+If a user has the authority to request specific measurements and/or metrics and does so via the User Interface, then the User Interface shall display those requested measurements and/or metrics.